gsujata25/For_Loop_Programs_C-/README.md

 ## Objective

-This repository contains multiple C++ programs that demonstrate the use of loops, conditionals, and basic input/output for solving simple problems: printevennum.cpp — Prints even numbers between 2 and 20. sumevenodd.cpp — Accepts 10 numbers from the user and prints the sum of even and odd numbers separately. average.cpp — Reads N numbers from the user and calculates their average. printhalfpyramid.cpp — Prints a half pyramid using * symbols. printhalfpyramidnum.cpp — Prints a half pyramid pattern of sequential numbers.
+This repository contains multiple C++ programs that demonstrate the use of loops:

+printevennum.cpp — Prints even numbers between 2 and 20.

+sumevenodd.cpp — Accepts 10 numbers from the user and prints the sum of even and odd numbers separately.

+average.cpp — Reads N numbers from the user and calculates their average.

+printhalfpyramid.cpp — Prints a half pyramid using * symbols.

+printhalfpyramidnum.cpp — Prints a half pyramid pattern of sequential numbers.

 ---